Professor | Coordinator of Graduate Studies in Musicology

 Georgia J. Cowart has published three books and a number of articles on music, the arts, and cultural politics in early modern France.
 Her last book, The Triumph of Pleasure: Louis XIV and the Politics of Spectacle (University of Chicago Press, 2008), focuses on the shifting intersections of the arts, ideology, and aesthetics at the court of Louis XIV and in the Parisian public sphere in the late 17th and early 18th centuries.

-From 2007-09, Prof. Cowart served as Sylvan C. and Pamela Coleman Memorial Fund Senior Fellow in Art History at the Metropolitan Museum of Art in New York, and as guest curator of the Met exhibition “Watteau, Music & Theater” (Fall 2009).
+From 2007-09, Prof. Cowart served as Sylvan C. and Pamela Coleman Memorial Fund Fellow in Art History at the Metropolitan Museum of Art in New York, and as guest curator of the Met exhibition “Watteau, Music & Theater” (Fall 2009).
 From 2011-12 she served as Marta Sutton Weeks Senior Fellow at the Stanford Humanities Center.

-Recent and forthcoming publications include:
+Recent and forthcoming publications:

 “De la fête monarchique à la fête galante: Société et théâtre dans les gravées de Le Pautre et les peintures de Watteau,” forthcoming in Le dix-huitième siècle (2017, special issue on theatricality and society).

 “Music in 17th-Century France” (with Peter Bennett).
 Cambridge Companion to French Music (2015)